 Whenever cold temperatures take over a large portion of the United States, we inevitably hear the term "Polar Vortex".
 So what does this mean, scientifically?

 The polar vortex is a large area of low pressure and cold air surrounding the Earth's North and South poles.
 The term vortex refers to the counter-clockwise flow of air that helps keep the colder air close to the poles (left globe).

-Often during winter in the Northern Hemisphere, the polar vortex will become less stable and expand, sending cold Arctic air southward over the United States with the jet stream (right globe).
+During winter in the Northern Hemisphere, the polar vortex can become less stable and expand, sending cold Arctic air southward to the United States.

 Upgrade to All-Access and receive exclusive benefits.

 - Hourly Forecasts for 3 days

 - Favorite & Timelapse Cams

 - No Banner Advertisments

 - OpenSummit All-Access

 See the whole picture for only $19/year and never miss another powder day.